Multi Centre holidays: Italy and Croatia

 If you’re planning a trip to Europe this summer, and you love to immerse yourself in other cultures, while learning about the history, sampling the delicious food and relaxing in some of the most beautiful destinations, then why not take advantage of our multi centre holidays in Italy?

-Discover the best-hidden gems of the Adriatic and explore ancient historical sites with our bespoke Croatia and Italy multi-centre holidays.
+Discover hidden gems of the Adriatic and explore ancient historical sites with our bespoke Croatia and Italy multi centre holidays.

 In Croatia, you will discover the Italian influence which is most prevalent in Istria, in northern Croatia.

-There, you’ll discover plenty of Roman and Venitian architecture, and also notice huge similarities in the food.
+There, you’ll discover plenty of Roman and Venetian architecture, and also notice huge similarities in the food.